Kristian Hargreaves

-Character development
+Casting

-Max Brown was cast into the role of Kristian in 2004.
+Max Brown had previously worked as an extra actor in "walk-on parts" in Hollyoaks and another Channel 4 soap opera, Brookside.
+Working as an extra on Hollyoaks was Brown's first television work.
+He was cast into the role of Kristian in 2004.
 Brown came to producers attentions when he originally auditioned for the role of Jake Dean, which Kevin Sacre secured.
 Kristian was introduced as one of four new male characters introduced in late 2002.
-In 2003 Brown said he was content in staying with Hollyoaks for the foreseeable future.
-It 2004, it was reported that producers were considering axing the character along with several others.
+Of joining the cast, Brown told Paul Brooks from Soaplife that "it's great.
+The cast are young and we have a lot of good comedy."
+Brown made his first appearance as Kristian during the episode broadcast on 22 October 2002.
+In 2003, Brown revealed he was content in staying with Hollyoaks for the foreseeable future.